apache/camel/components/camel-azure/camel-azure-files/readme.md

 reality a copy-and-paste has been needed because of FTPFile use (despite impl needs only: file name, last modified and length).

-A set of problems with mvn generate.
+A set of problems with mvn generate:

+  - CAMEL-19379
+  - `src/generated/.../component/generate-meta-please` workaround

 While cloning the fork in Github Desktop, I had selected "I want to contribute mode", and it updated upstream to fork's upstream i.e. https://github.com/apache/camel.git